Born of a Motorcycle Club

 Two classic photo-copied booklets that told you where to go and how to fix your Minsk with just a rock, a stick and what you could find on the road.

-Late 1999: Motorbiking Vietnam starts
+Late 1999: Motorbiking Vietnam Starts

 Digby teamed up with a fellow hairy-chested Minsk Club member to create the second-ever motorcycle tour company in Vietnam.
 Credit goes to Fredo Binh for being the first.

-2002: Explore Indochina is Born
+2002: Explore Indochina Is Born

 On the advice from a customer who was the vice president of the Saatchi and Saatchi advertising agency, Motorbiking Vietnam rebranded itself as Explore Indochina.